-An additional study published using the same data found that 23 percent of the fluoxetine group versus 17 percent of the placebo group had remitted (CDRS-R $\leq$ 28 at 12-week follow-up; p<0.05).
-After adjusting for study site, however, this association failed to reach significance (OR, 1.5; 95% CI, 0.74 to 2.88), When examining the proportion of each group who had remitted using a different definition, however, the fluoxetine group was significantly more likely to no longer meet MDD criteria at follow-up (OR, 2.4; 95% CI, 1.27 to 4.67).
+An additional study published using the same data found that 23 percent of the fluoxetine group versus 17 percent of the placebo group had remitted (CDRS-R score ≤ 28 at 12-week followup; p<0.05).117After adjusting for study site, however, this association failed to reach significance (odds ratio [OR], 1.5 [95% CI, 0.74 to 2.88]).
+When examining the proportion of each group who had remitted using a different definition, however, the fluoxetine group was significantly more likely to no longer meet MDD criteria at followup (OR, 2.4 [95% CI, 1.27 to 4.67]).

-Fluoxetine: other outcomes.
-Only one fluoxetine trial reported on other efficacy outcomes in a single publication.
-The fluoxetine group had greater mean increase in functional status scores as measured by the CGAS (mean change, 12.6) as compared with the placebo group (mean change, 10.2; p=0.0381).
-Changes in global burden of psychiatric problems as measured by the HoNOSCA and change in quality of life as measured by the PQ-LES-Q did not differ between fluoxetine and placebo groups.
+Other outcomes.
+Only one fluoxetine trial reported on other efficacy outcomes in a single publication.118 The fluoxetine group had greater mean increase in functional status scores as measured by the CGAS (mean change, 12.6) compared with the placebo group (mean change, 10.2; p=0.0381).
+Changes in global burden of psychiatric problems as measured by the Health of the Nation Outcome Scales for Children and Adolescents (HoNOSCA) and change in quality of life as measured by the pediatric version of the Short Form of the Quality of Life Enjoyment and Satisfaction Questionnaire (PQ-LES-Q) did not differ between the fluoxetine and placebo groups.

-Fluoxetine: subgroup differences.
-The March et al. study did not report efficacy results by subgroups of interest.
+Subgroup differences.
+The March et al98 trial did not report efficacy results by subgroups of interest.